-- All A's or B's or combination in academic area - At least a B in the area of conduct
+All A's or B's or combination in academic area.

 CHARACTER EDUCATION

 Code of Virginia 2.1-208-01 Character Education.
 Each school board shall establish, within its existing programs, a character education program in its schools.
 The purpose of the character education program shall be to instill in students civic virtues and personal character traits so as to improve the learning environment, promote student achievement, reduce disciplinary problems, and develop civic-minded students of high character.
 The basic character traits taught may include trustworthiness, respect, responsibility, fairness, caring, and citizenship.